railsuser2014/openobject-doc-book-en/3/3_8/accounts_fin_ana.rst

 There are various reports designed for financial analysis based on the analytic accounts.
 Most of these reports are available directly from the tree of analytic accounts or from the form view of the analytic account.

-From the :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Accounts`, select one or more analytic accounts and then click one of the reports in the `Reports` section at the right side of the screen.
+From the :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Accounts` menu, select one or more analytic accounts and then click one of the reports in the `Reports` section at the right side of the screen.
 OpenERP provides the following financial analyses from the analytic accounts (and maybe more, depending on the additional installed modules):

 *  :guilabel:`Cost Ledger`,